yinpengji/scratchx/README.md

 1. Start Arudino, make sure the bluetooth started.
 2. Start the websocket server.
 You'll have to change the bluetooth device name and pin in the code.
-3. Load the scratch extention from ScratchX.
+3. Load the scratch extention from ScratchX. e.g. Go to http://localhost:8088/#scratch, in case you downloaded the ScrachX web package and put then under your webserver.
+   Press shift and click "Load Experimental Extension", choose the arduinocar.js to load all the modules.

 # Why doing this